Scandium triiodide

-Scandium triiodide, also known as scandium iodide, is an inorganic compound with the formula ScI_{3} and is classified as a lanthanide iodide.
-This salt is a yellowish powder.
+Scandium triiodide, also known as scandium iodide, is an inorganic compound with the formula ScI_{3} Sometimes classified as a rare earth iodide, this compound is a yellowish powder.
 It is used in metal halide lamps together with similar compounds, such as caesium iodide, because of their ability to maximize emission of UV and to prolong bulb life.
 The maximized UV emission can be tuned to a range that can initiate photopolymerizations.

 Scandium triiodide adopts a structure similar to that of iron trichloride (FeCl_{3}), crystallizing into a rhombohedral lattice.
 Scandium has a coordination number of 6, while iodine has a coordination number of 3 and is trigonal pyramidal.

-The purest scandium triiodide is obtained through direct reaction of the elements:
+High purity scandium triiodide is obtained through direct reaction of the elements: